 Key Takeaways:

-1. Property Tax/Rent Rebate Expansion: Act 7 of 2023 expands eligibility and increases rebates under the PTRR program, benefiting a larger number of Pennsylvanians, especially seniors.
+• Property Tax/Rent Rebate Expansion: Act 7 of 2023 expanded eligibility and increased rebates under the PTRR program, benefiting a larger number of Pennsylvanians, especially seniors.

-2. Equalized and Increased Income Caps: The income eligibility threshold for homeowners and renters is now unified and raised to $45,000, with future adjustments linked to the cost of living.
+• Equalized and Increased Income Caps: The income eligibility threshold for homeowners and renters was unified and raised to $45,000, with future adjustments linked to the cost of living.

-3. Reformed Security Deposit Laws: New amendments to security deposit laws enforce limits on amounts, define timelines for returns, and require landlords to provide itemized deduction lists.
+• Reformed Security Deposit Laws: Amendments to security deposit laws enforce limits on amounts, define timelines for returns, and require landlords to provide itemized deduction lists.

 Crucial PTRR Laws and Renters Reforms Explained

-In a significant legislative move, Pennsylvania introduces major changes to property owner and tenant laws in 2024.
-Act 7 of 2023, a key part of this change, expands the Property Tax/Rent Rebate (PTRR) program, marking the largest targeted tax cut for seniors in nearly two decades.
-Notably, the program now includes an increased standard rebate of up to $1,000 and raises income eligibility to $45,000 for both homeowners and renters, with future adjustments aligned with the cost of living.
+In a significant legislative move, Pennsylvania introduced major changes to property owner and tenant laws in 2024.
+Act 7 of 2023, a key part of this change, expanded the Property Tax/Rent Rebate (PTRR) program, marking the largest targeted tax cut for seniors in nearly two decades.
+The program now includes an increased standard rebate of up to $1,000 and raises income eligibility to $45,000 for both homeowners and renters, with future adjustments aligned with the cost of living.

 The state’s security deposit laws have also been updated.
 These changes set clear limits on the amount landlords can collect and specify the timeline for returning deposits.
 Landlords are now required to provide tenants with a detailed list of any deductions from their security deposits, enhancing transparency and tenant rights.